 Born to bounce!

-We spent a really fun, sunny afternoon this August with Theo, mum Laura and the Rebound Therapy Organisation watching Theo having a great fun session of rebound therapy on the Capital In-ground Trampoline.
+We spent a really fun, sunny afternoon with Theo, mum Laura and the Rebound Therapy Organisation watching Theo having a great fun session of rebound therapy on the Capital In-ground Trampoline.

 Theo has Cerebral Palsy, and as such, has challenges with coordination, muscle tone and core strength.
 Unlike many children with Cerebral Palsy Theo can sit up on his own and although he would ordinarily use his wheelchair to travel around larger distances, he is able to move around on his knees in the garden and at home.